Marceloasf/java-certification/src/ocp/chapter/eighteen/c18-notes.md

 While the ReentrantLock class allows you to wait for a lock, it so far suffers from the same problem as synchronized blocks, a thread could end up waiting forever to obtain a lock.
 But as shown in the table above, there are two additional methods that make the Lock interface a lot safer than a synchronized block.

 The `tryLock()` method will try to obtain a lock and immediatly return a boolean result indicating whether the lock was obtained.
 Unlike the `lock()` method, it does not wait if a thread already holds the lock.
 It returns immediatly, regardless of whether or not a lock is available.
-The followin is an example of the `tryLock()` method implementation:
+The following is an example of the `tryLock()` method implementation:

 	Lock lock = new ReentrantLock();
 	new Thread(() -> printMessage(lock)).start();